IlKaiser/IoT_Group-Project/evaluation/README.md

 In the first 10 minutes we can observe the trend of **high mode**, in the next 10 minutes the trend for **medium mode** and in the final 10 minutes the trend for **low mode**.

-Below we also show a picture of the application running in the console in mode 3 at the moment of the switching from high mode to medium mode:
+Below we also show a picture of the application running in the console in general mode at the moment of the switching from high mode to medium mode:

 ![img](https://github.com/IlKaiser/IoT_Group-Project/blob/main/evaluation/images/switch_from_1_to_2.png)